eed3si9n/herding-cats/docs/11/b.md

 For more details on DGP in Scala, Oliveira and Gibbons wrote a paper translating the ideas and many more called [Scala for Generic Programmers (2008)][Oliveira2008], and its updated version [Scala for Generic Programmers (2010)][Oliveira2010].

+Datatype-generic programming described here has a limitation of datatype being recursive, so I don't think it's very usable as is, but there are some interesting concepts that can be exploited.

 #### The Origami patterns